alphagov/govuk-design-system/src/patterns/create-accounts/index.md

     text: "WCAG 2.2",
     classes: "app-tag"
   }) }}
   <p>Avoid making users do a cognitive test to use your service.
 If you do, you must also offer an alternative method.
-This is to comply with WCAG 2.2 success criterion <a href="https://www.w3.org/WAI/WCAG22/Understanding/accessible-authentication-minimum">3.3.8 Accessible Authentication (Minimum)</a>.</p>
+This is to comply with WCAG 2.2 success criterion <a href="https://www.w3.org/WAI/WCAG22/Understanding/accessible-authentication-minimum">3.3.8 Accessible authentication (minimum)</a>.</p>
   <p>See more about <a href="https://www.gov.uk/service-manual/technology/using-captchas">using CAPTCHAs and why they’re problematic</a> in the Service Manual. <a href="https://www.w3.org/WAI/WCAG22/Understanding/accessible-authentication-minimum#object-recognition">WCAG lists some other security measures</a> you can implement to prevent misuse and automated abuse in your service.</p>
 </div>